lagwy/DOcloud-Cutting-Stock-Java-Sample/README.md

 on the other hand, is a discrete optimization problem in which the number of slices in each pattern is held to be an integer.

-### How DOcloud Solves the Cutting Stock Problem
+### How DOcplexcloud Solves the Cutting Stock Problem

-The OPL models cited in the samples referenced above have been modified slightly in order to conform with the DOcloud requirement that data exchange take place only through tuples and tuple sets in which the fields are primitive data types (strings, integers, floating point numbers, etc.) In particular, a pattern is represented by a Pattern tuple that provides an ID and a cost and by a set of Slice tuples, one for each item, that specifies
+The OPL models cited in the samples referenced above have been modified slightly in order to conform with the DOcplexcloud requirement that data exchange take place only through tuples and tuple sets in which the fields are primitive data types (strings, integers, floating point numbers, etc.) In particular, a pattern is represented by a Pattern tuple that provides an ID and a cost and by a set of Slice tuples, one for each item, that specifies